 Although the portfolio consists predominantly of holdings in UK companies, up to 20% can be invested in the shares of overseas companies.
 The Company invests mainly in shares but may also invest in equity-related instruments (such as convertible bonds, warrants or derivative contracts) and in debt instruments.
 The Company may also invest up to 5% of its assets in unquoted securities, but it is unlikely that the Portfolio Manager will make such investments except where it is expected that the securities will shortly be listed.
-The Board has not set a policy limiting the amount that can be invested in any one security or sector other than that limited by Section 1159 of the Corporation Tax Act 2010.
+The Board has a policy whereby the Company will not, at the time of investment, have a holding in a company that represents more than 10% by value of the investing company's investments.
+Cash and cash equivalents are not included within this quideline.

-The current investment approach is detailed in the Manager's Review on pages 6 to 8.
+The current investment approach is detailed in the Manager's Review on pages 6 and 7.